zhouaea/ElectricTaste/README.md

 ![taste-machine-test](https://user-images.githubusercontent.com/75145715/217976367-1fca4032-1524-4a3e-813d-2c0e32eefc3d.jpg)

 ## Future Projects
-Testing how taste interacts with sight and sound by synchronizing the machine to a youtube video.
+An interesting project I never got around to is testing how taste interacts with sight and sound by synchronizing the machine to a youtube video.
 What if we added the sour taste while watching someone eat a lemon?
 Or adding a sour taste to a video of someone eating a non-sour food?

 ## Further Reading
 Below are some resources, not only on taste technology, but multisensory technology in general.
 ### Electrical Taste Stimulation
 - Nimesha Ranasinghe and Ellen Yi-Luen Do.
 2016.
 Digital Lollipop: Studying electrical stimulation on the human tongue to simulate taste sensations.
 ACM Trans.
 Multimedia Comput.
 Commun.
 Appl.
 13, 1, Article 5 (October 2016), 22 pages.
   - This one adds inverted current, which stimulates sweetness in addition to sour.
 First time sweetness has been induced with electricity.
 They also tried stimulating the left, right, and center of the tip of the tongue, with the left being less sensitive and being unable to perceive bitter.
 They also found a wide variation of perceived intensity of sourness with the same current levels.
 It shows that you have to calibrate the system to the user.